Skip to Content

 However, they do need a bit of time to soak up the water or milk and soften.
 If I forget to make my overnight oats ahead of time, I find they only need about 3 hours to soak before they’re ready to go.

-They’re definitely a bit thinner when they soak for less time though.
+They’re definitely a bit thinner when they soak for less time, though.

-Letting them sit overnight not only helps them fully soften, it also gives the flavors a chance to develop.
+Letting them sit overnight not only helps them fully soften, but it also gives the flavors a chance to develop.

 Long story short, an overnight soak is ideal but not necessary if you are short on time.